-Neurons are sociable cells that, on the long run, die in isolation.
-During development, they therefore grow out cellular processes, termed neurites, to establish synaptic connections with other neurons.
+Neurons are sociable cells that, in the long run, die in isolation.
+During development, they, therefore, grow out cellular processes, termed neurites, to establish synaptic connections with other neurons.
 Once they receive sufficient or too much synaptic input, however, they stop growing or shrink.
 By this, neurons avoid long-term over-excitation.
 It is widely assumed among researchers that neuronal growth is hereby controlled to stabilize neuronal activity at a specific target level.

-Yet, to increase the probability of connections, neurons cannot only grow out their neurites but are also able to migrate towards other neurons.
-“In computer simulations we show that migration and neurite outgrowth may interact to shape specific mesoscale network architectures” says Samora Okujeni.
+Yet, to increase the probability of connections, neurons cannot only grow out of their neurites but are also able to migrate toward other neurons.
+“In computer simulations, we show that migration and neurite outgrowth may interact to shape specific mesoscale network architectures,” says Samora Okujeni.
 The interaction regulates the relation between local connectivity within clusters and long-range inter-cluster connectivity and thereby the degree of network modularity.
 “This, in turn, influences the generation and spatiotemporal patterns of spontaneous activity.”
 Such interdependencies may be crucial for the proper development of the cortex.